ThnksCJ/Catalyst-Paste/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/SparkedHost/Sparked-Paste`
+1. Clone the repository: `git clone https://github.com/ThnksCJ/Catalyst-Paste`
-2. Copy the config.example.json file to config.json: `cp config.sample.json config.json`
-3. Explore the settings inside of config.json, but the defaults should be good.
+2. Explore the settings inside of config.json, but the defaults should be good.
-4. Run `npm install` to install all the required npm packages.
+3. Run `npm install` to install all the required npm packages.
-5. Create the `hastes` directory: `mkdir hastes`
-6. `npm start` (you may specify an optional `<config-path>` as well)
+4. `npm start` (you may specify an optional `<config-path>` as well)

 Read the wiki for a more in-depth installation guide.